AnujD212/AnujD212/README.md

 - 👋 Hi, I’m @AnujD212
-- 👀 I’m interested in learning new technologies and sharing meaningful outcomes with all...
+- 👀 interested in learning new technologies and sharing meaningful outcomes with all...
 - 🌱
 - 💞️
 - 📫 Reach me at anujdara90@gmail.com